coopcycle/coopcycle/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: A summary of what you want to be added or changed
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**In order to**  `achieve something`
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear description of a goal you want to archive

-**Describe the solution you'd like**
+**As a** `role`
+Who would benefit from this change, e.g. a dispatcher, a courier, a restaurant ...

+**I want** `something to be added or changed`
-A clear and concise description of what you want to happen.
+A clear and concise description of what is to be added or changed in the software

-**Describe alternatives you've considered**
+**Whereas currently** `this happens`
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of what happens now

 **Additional context**
 Add any other context or screenshots about the feature request here.